 - An improvement plan shall be considered successfully completed only when the employee’s actual performance has improved to the point where result expectations and/or DHHS Values are being met.

 - Performance deficiencies that occur during the work cycle shall be referenced in the annual performance appraisal and documented on the improvement plan.

 - Unresolved performance deficiencies shall be addressed using the DHHS Human Resources Disciplinary Action policy.

 All DHHS employees shall have a development plan.
 Supervisors shall work with employees to identify strengths and weaknesses, and help them prepare a development plan.
 Individual development plans may specify how employees can more fully apply their strengths in their current positions, enhance their performance in their current positions or develop the skills and experience they will need for possible future assignments.

 When employees move into or out of their positions, relevant performance information shall be communicated in a timely way.

 - Probationary employees shall have work plans within 30 days of their date of employment.
-Special reviews shall be conducted for probationary employees at the third and sixth month to document progress toward the completion of the probationary period.
-Before appointing an employee to permanent status, the supervisor shall provide documentation on the employee’s work plan that s/he is meeting result expectations and applying DHHS Values.
+Documented quarterly reviews shall be conducted for probationary employees from the date of hire to document progress toward the completion of the twenty four month (24) probationary period.
+Before appointing an employee to career status, the supervisor shall provide documentation on the employee’s work plan that s/he is meeting result expectations and applying DHHS Values.